-Frank Jester, the original developer, purchased the farm in 1924 and building continued into the 1950s.
-Due to this thirty-year span of development, a variety of architectural styles are represented in Elmwood.
+Due to its thirty-year span of development, a variety of architectural styles are represented in Elmwood.
 These include Tudor cottages with unique exterior treatments of brick and stone and sometimes lovely stained-glass windows; craftsman bungalows; 1930s cottages of brick or wood; and a variety of ranch-style houses from the 1940s and 50s made of stone, brick or wood.

 Greenbelt & Downtown elmwood

-Elmwood Park is a focal point of the neighborhood.
-The park follows Cedar Creek on the northern edge of the neighborhood and then runs south along Rugged Branch through the middle of the neighborhood.
-The park is full of mature pecan, oak, elm and hackberry trees, and is home to a variety of birds and wildlife.
-The park has play equipment and open spaces for sports, and is a popular place for walking dogs and jogging as well.
-In 2016, an 8-foot-wide concrete trail was constructed along Rugged Drive connecting Elmwood Park to Kiest Park several blocks to the south.
+Elmwood Parkway is a focal point of the neighborhood.
+The park follows Cedar Creek on the northern edge of the neighborhood and then runs south along Rugged Branch through the center of Elmwood.
+Full of mature trees and home to a variety of birds and wildlife, the park has play equipment and open spaces for sports, being a popular place for walking dogs, jogging or enjoying a leisurely stroll.

 Elmwood also has its own small business district along Edgefield Ave.
-This area features a collection of unique small commercial buildings, professional offices, a Masonic Hall and a couple of churches.
-In 1988, this location was used for the filming of the parade sequences in the movie Born on the Fourth of July.
+This area features a collection of unique small commercial buildings, professional offices, a Masonic Hall and several places of worship.
+In 1988, this location was used for the filming of parade sequences in the movie Born on the Fourth of July.

-With its expansive parks and greenbelts, it's easy to forget that Elmwood lies 10 minutes southwest of Downtown Dallas.
-Convenient freeway access and two DART rail stations serving the neighborhood place all the amenities of the city within easy reach of Elmwood.
-Its excellent location, quality housing stock, park-like surroundings and good neighbors make Elmwood a serene and pleasant area in which to live.
+With its expansive parks and greenbelt, it's easy to forget that Elmwood is just 15 minutes southwest of Downtown Dallas.
+Convenient vehicular access and two DART rail stations serving the neighborhood place all the amenities of the city within easy reach.